gadhari209/LeadToRev_Product_Catalog/README.md

 - Java Development Kit (JDK) 17 or higher installed on your machine.
 - MySQL database installed and running.
-- Your favorite IDE (IntelliJ IDEA, Eclipse, etc.) or a text editor.
+- Your favorite IDE (Eclipse, etc.) or a text editor.

 # Getting Started
 Follow these steps to set up and run the application locally: